In order to ensure a positive experience loading Hyperglance via AWS Marketplace, it is important to follow our getting started instructions.

-After logging in the first time you will be asked to select some regions for Hypeglance to monitor within.
-By default hyperglance will try to pull in the topology from the account you’ve used to create the instance.
+After logging in the first time you will be asked to select some regions for Hyperglance to monitor within.
+By default Hyperglance will pull in the topology from the account you’ve used to create the instance.

 If you want to add other account(s) then Hyperglance can use STS Assume-Role to access other AWS accounts if you provide a suitable Role ARN for Hyperglance to use.
 You can add as many accounts as you need via this administration page.